DeanLeong/react-router-intro/README.md

 There are a couple things we need to fix.

-Firstly, we have to make sure we're using `render` instead of `component` in our route.
+First, we have to make sure we're using `render` instead of `component` in our route.
 That's because we're going to be passing some props into our component.

 ```jsx
 //...